mia-platform/documentation/docs/fast_data/configuration/config_maps/erSchema.md

 ![Condition editor from pr_dishes to pr_reviews, A -> B tab](../../img/er-schema-unidirectional-rule-editor.png)

 :::tip
-The No Code feature has been implemented having in mind the idea to create ER Schemas following the structure of the Single View you want to create.
+The No Code feature has been implemented with the goal of creating ER Schemas which follow the structure of the Single View you want to create.

 Keep this in mind when adding projections and conditions, to get an ER Schema which is both functional and easy to understand.
 :::